Gustavo-Teleguario/gustavoteleguario.com/README.md

 # 🎨 React Portfolio

-A simple portfolio created with React showcasing my art and development projects.
+A simple personal portfolio created with React showcasing my art and development projects.

-## 📁 Project Structure
+### 📁 Project Structure

 - **public**: Contains static files like images and the HTML template.
 - **src**: Source files for the React application, including components and styles.